Monday, February 11, 2013

 When I Me Wed aired for the first time on Lifetime television, Katie and Linda watched the movie together while they ate Linda's special cup cakes.
 If you want to read Katie's rant about Lifetime you can read it here http://www.myspace.com/writepath/blog

-The date was December 1993 when Linda Baker, 40 year old African American woman, decided that she would marry herself.
+According to The Kingman Daily Miner, the date was December 1993, when Linda Baker, 40 year old African American woman, decided that she would marry herself.
 She was tired of everyone asking her when she was going to get married, She was tired of waiting for Mr. Right, and most of all she was tired of waiting for the darn cake.
 You see Linda Baker loved cake, and she didn't think it was right for her to have to wait to have a wedding to have her some wedding cake.
 So, for her birthday, just a couple of days before Christmas, Linda Baker married herself as 70 of her friends and family sat in attendance.
 There was even a preacher there to marry them.
 In all there were 7 bridesmaids who stood along side Baker as she said her vows.
 According to those who attended the wedding:

 She bought her own ring, said her vows, and placed the ring on her own finger.
 The mood seemed especially festive and joyful.
 Everyone was happy for her and happy to be there.
 They danced as the press took photos of the bride.
 In lieu of gifts, they donated to Linda Baker's favorite animal shelter.